-We listen to feedback from customers through our regular customer engagement surveys to identify improvements and retain our industryleading reputation.
+We listen to feedback from customers through our regular customer engagement surveys to identify improvements and retain our industry-leading reputation.
 This helps us build strong relationships with customers to support the long-term success of the Group.
-We have recently undertaken a Group-wide Net Promoter Score (NPS) survey with excellent feedback from our customers.
-Customer retention rates remain high across the business.
+We regularly undertake our Group-wide Net Promoter Score (NPS) surveys with our customers and act on the feedback gathered.
+We have long-standing relationships with many of our customers and retention rates remain high across the business.